yunusemreozbucak/beuStudentManagementSystem/README.md

 # beuStudent
 I create Student Management Form with using C# for Beykoz University.
+In its content, it is the admin panel that only the authorities will use for the student and course management system.
+In addition to adding and deleting students and adding and deleting courses, I also keep the grades of the student from the course in the database.

 <h3>Login Screen</h3>
 ![asaz](https://user-images.githubusercontent.com/55831316/117567876-d3e5d480-b0c6-11eb-9ac1-d2d19c8c9f99.png)